Mastering linked data in PHP: Graphs and algorithms

 This will enable you to spot the links in your data and apply well-known methods to get the most out of it.

-Christian Rades, Pricipal Software Engineer, shopware AG.
+Christian Rades, Pricipal Software Engineer, Shopware AG.

 Enterprise Symfony for the future: Platform.sh is the official Symfony Cloud Platform.